kn-neeraj/selfheal-demo-browserstack/README.md

 This repository demonstrates BrowserStack's Self-Healing AI Agent for web automation using TestNG and BrowserStack Java SDK.
 It contains two test scripts:

-- **BStackDemoTest.java**: Runs a standard automation flow (control test - should always pass)
+- **BStackDemoTest.java**: Runs a standard automation flow (tests should pass and serve as the baseline).
-- **BStackSelfHealDemoTest.java**: Runs the same flow with "Self-Heal Mode" enabled on the demo website to simulate selector failures (demonstrates healing in action) due to DOM changes.
+- **BStackSelfHealDemoTest.java**: Runs the same flow with "Self-Heal Mode" enabled.
+Simulates selector failures due to DOM shifts.

-Both tests run on the demo website: **[https://browserstack.github.io/selfheal-demo-app/](https://browserstack.github.io/selfheal-demo-app/)**
+Tests run on the demo website: **[https://browserstack.github.io/selfheal-demo-app/](https://browserstack.github.io/selfheal-demo-app/)**

 ---